jmstenger/stop_compiler/README.md

 	eval `opam config env`
 	opam install core utop

-(Note that you may need to add eval `opam config env` to your ~/.bashrc)
+(Note that you may need to add the "opam config env" line to your ~/.bashrc)

 Having installed OCaml & OPAM, you now need to add dependencies specific to the project:

 Install llvm using apt-get.
-During installation take note of which version of llvm is being installed and then install the appropriate bindings in opam.
-When I installed the project, apt-get installed llvm 3.8, so I installed the llvm 3.8 bindings in opam:
+During installation take note of which version of llvm is being installed and then install the appropriate bindings in OPAM.
+When I installed the project, apt-get installed llvm 3.8, so I installed the llvm 3.8 bindings in OPAM:

 	sudo apt-get install llvm
 	opam install llvm.3.8